sahilzalte/365-DAYS-365-CODES/README.md

    - **Day 145**: Today, we implemented authentication, created the dashboard, added dynamic routes, integrated the Razorpay payment gateway, and set up the user profile.
    - **Day 146**: Added the `.env` file and Razorpay keys, and created a new database named `chai`.
    - **Day 147**: Integrated `razorpay` with `MongoDB` and fetched data using a callback.
 Also, improved `userInteraction.js` for better structure and functionality.
+   - **Day 148**: Made the site fully `responsive` for mobile devices and integrated `dynamic payment methods`.
+Users can now securely access their `Razorpay ID`.
+Finalized all features and completed the project successfully.

 ## Getting Started

 To explore the solutions, please follow these steps: